alinasahoo/TSF-GRIP/README.md

 ### Predict the percentage of an student based on the no. of study hours.
 This is supposed to be done with linear regression as we will be using just 2 variables.
 Data for this model can be found at : http://bit.ly/w-data.

-## Tools/IDE : Python/Google Colab
+## Tools/IDE : Python/Google Colab/Jupyter Notebook

 ### What are we supposed to do with the given dataset?
 We need to predict the score of the student if he/she studies for 9.25 hrs/day.